Clinical trial: Trials of procedures

+Patient and public involvement

+Besides being participants in a clinical trial, members of the public can be actively collaborate with researchers in designing and conducting clinical research.
+This is known as patient and public involvement (PPI).
+Public involvement involves a working partnership between patients, caregivers, people with lived experience, and researchers to shape and influence what is researcher and how.
+PPI can improve the quality of research and make it more relevant and accessible.
+People with current or past experience of illness can provide a different perspective than professionals and compliment their knowledge.
+Through their personal knowledge they can identify research topics that are relevant and important to those living with an illness or using a service.
+They can also help to make the research more grounded in the needs of the specific communities they are part of.
+Public contributors can also ensure that the research is presented in plain language that is clear to the wider society and the specific groups it is most relevant for.

 History

 Development

 Although early medical experimentation was performed often, the use of a control group to provide an accurate comparison for the demonstration of the intervention's efficacy was generally lacking.
 For instance, Lady Mary Wortley Montagu, who campaigned for the introduction of inoculation (then called variolation) to prevent smallpox, arranged for seven prisoners who had been sentenced to death to undergo variolation in exchange for their life.
 Although they survived and did not contract smallpox, there was no control group to assess whether this result was due to the inoculation or some other factor.
 Similar experiments performed by Edward Jenner over his smallpox vaccine were equally conceptually flawed.

 The first proper clinical trial was conducted by the Scottish physician James Lind.
 The disease scurvy, now known to be caused by a Vitamin C deficiency, would often have terrible effects on the welfare of the crew of long-distance ocean voyages.
 In 1740, the catastrophic result of Anson's circumnavigation attracted much attention in Europe; out of 1900 men, 1400 had died, most of them allegedly from having contracted scurvy.
-John Woodall, an English military surgeon of the British East India Company, had recommended the consumption of citrus fruit (it has an antiscorbutic effect) from the 17th century, but their use did not become widespread.
+John Woodall, an English military surgeon of the British East India Company, had recommended the consumption of citrus fruit from the 17th century, but their use did not become widespread.